timschreiber/timschreiber.github.com/_posts/2015-01-14-persistence-ignorant-asp-net-identity-with-patterns-part-1.md

 ###Next Steps###

 In this part, I've identified the initial, high-level, function and technical requirements for persistence-ignorant, properly-layered ASP.NET MVC 5 web application with ASP.NET Identity.
 I spent time on some of the patterns I'll be using and provided plenty of links for those who want to learn more.
-In Part 2, I'll fire up Visual Studio and start putting the solution together.
+In [Part 2][11], I'll fire up Visual Studio and start putting the solution together.

 Until next time, happy coding!